PackmindHub/packmind-hub/docs/practices.md

 # Welcome

-Here you'll find a collection of best practices, tips, and examples to help you write better TypeScript code.
-This hub is designed to be a resource for developers looking to improve their TypeScript skills and adhere to best practices.
+Here you'll find a collection of best practices, tips, and examples to help you write better code.
+This hub is designed to be a resource for developers looking to improve their coding skills and adhere to best practices.

 ## Import practices in Packmind